Fire and rescue services

 Opening hours: 9am-12pm, Monday to Friday

-You can also contact the Consul via email, phone or WhatsApp to discuss your needs.
+You can contact the Honorary Consul via email, phone or WhatsApp to discuss your needs.

-The Australian Embassy in Peru also offers consular assistance.
+The Australian Embassy in Peru can offer remote consular assistance.

 Phone: +51 1 630 0500